 Upon successful completion of this course, students should be able to:

-Properly use equipment, tools and terminology specific to beverage operations.
+Identify the proper equipment, tools and terminology specific to beverage operations.

 Apply merchandising techniques within an overall marketing strategy of a beverage operation.